Political Fictions: political drama on screen and on the page

 Regular listeners will know we have a 'Phil Woolas award' segment in the show.
 Our sincere condolences therefore to his friends and family on the news that broke just before publishing this episode of his death from cancer at 66.

-You can view the IMDB page for This House here.
+You can view the IMDb page for This House here.

 Next time we're reviewing the first series of The Thick Of It, which UK listeners can currently watch on BBC iPlayer.